-Erythema multiforme is usually caused by a reaction to an infection, commonly herpes simplex virus.
+Erythema multiforme is usually caused by a reaction to an infection, usually herpes simplex virus.

 Typical symptoms include red patches with purple-gray centers (target lesions) that suddenly appear on the palms and soles, arms and legs, and face and may later spread to the body.